CadQuery/cadquery/doc/importexport.rst

 Exporting DXF
 ##############

 By default, the DXF exporter will output splines exactly as they are represented by the OpenCascade kernel.
 Unfortunately some software can not handle higher-order splines, so if some of curves and arcs appear to be missing CadQuery can be instructed to approximate splines during the export process.
-This approximation is controlled by the following entries in the options dictionary:
+This approximation is controlled by the following options:

-* ``approximate`` - Boolean, when ``True`` splines are approximated to conform to ``maxDegree`` and ``approximationError``.
-Defaults to ``False``.
-* ``maxDegree``: Maximum degree of splines in the output, ignored if ``approximate`` is ``False``.
-Defaults to 3, which should work well for most software.
-* ``maxSegments``: Maximum number of segments in approximated splines, ignored if ``approximate`` is ``False``.
-Defaults to 50.
+* ``approx`` - ``None``, ``"spline"`` or ``"arc"``. ``"spline"`` results in all splines approximated with cubic splines. ``"arc"`` results in all curves approximated with arcs and line segments.
-* ``approximationError``: Acceptable error in the spline approximation, in the DXF's coordinate system.
+* ``tolerance``: Acceptable error of the approximation, in the DXF's coordinate system.
 Defaults to 0.001 (1 thou for inch-scale drawings, 1 µm for mm-scale drawings).

 .. code-block:: python